haproxytech/kubernetes-ingress/documentation/README.md

 ##### `proxy-protocol`

-  Enables Proxy Protocol for a comma-delimited list of IP addresses and/or CIDR ranges.
+  Enables Proxy Protocol on client side for a comma-delimited list of IP addresses and/or CIDR ranges.
+  The `0.0.0.0/0` CIDR will enable Proxy Protocol for all incoming traffic.

   Available on:  `configmap`